 Our attorneys have years of experience in investigating swimming pool accidents, gathering evidence and witnesses, and preparing a solid claim.
 Let us put that experience to work for you.

 Swimming pools are almost a necessity in hot climates like Arizona.
 Many homes with even small backyards have them, either in-ground or above.
 Schools, motels, and hotels usually offer them as a popular amenity.
 Many fitness centers include them, as do pool and tennis clubs, generally found within certain neighborhoods.
 Sometimes, a municipality may have one that is open to the general public.
 In any event, nearly anyone can have access to a pool on any day of the week.

-Accidents frequently happen in and around swimming pools.
-In order to reduce these accidents, there are numerous state and local regulations relating to safety equipment, pool covers, fencing, security measures, and, in some cases, mandatory lifeguards.
+In order to reduce swimming pool accidents, there are numerous state and local regulations relating to safety equipment, pool covers, fencing, security measures, and, in some cases, mandatory lifeguards.

 If an accident or tragedy does occur where a swimming pool is involved, it is generally a premises liability or wrongful death matter.
 In these cases, it is the negligence of the pool owner or operator who failed to maintain properly the pool or surrounding area, to remove a hazardous condition, have safety equipment available, to keep the pool area secure or to have trained lifeguards on duty.

 Swimming pool accidents occur for a number of reasons:

 - Slippery surfaces